R-Dson/llamate/README.md

 # llamate 🌟

-A simple, "Ollama-like" tool for managing and running GGUF language models from your terminal.
+llamate (llama + mate) is a simple, "Ollama-like" tool for managing and running GGUF language models from your terminal.

 `llamate` streamlines your local LLM workflow by automating downloads, configuration, and execution.
 It's designed for users who want a straightforward way to handle models with GPU acceleration.